allyssapascual/Advent-of-Code-2019/README.md

 # Advent-of-code-2019

-Advent of code 2019 solutions and tests are in Java.
+Advent of code 2019 solutions and tests in Java.

 |Day|Solved|
 |---|---|